I read Can't Hurt Me. I applied it wrong.

 What I misunderstood wasn't the message.
 It was how to use it.

 My mistake was turning confrontation into routine.
 I stopped aiming at what I avoided and made it predictable.
-The calendar removed the struggle.
-The signal disappeared.
+The calendar removed the struggle, and the signal disappeared with it.

 At that point, discipline stopped revealing anything new.
-It didn't expose excuses anymore.
-It just kept the structure intact.
+It didn't expose excuses anymore; it just kept the structure intact.
+The work kept happening, but it wasn't doing the work anymore.

 David Goggins running in the desert: the intense physical form that many mistake for the real lesson.
 He doesn't run because it's scheduled, he runs because some part of him resists it.

-He doesn't run because it's scheduled.
+Goggins doesn't run because it's scheduled.
 He runs because some part of him resists it.
+When the resistance moves, he moves with it.

 I read Can't Hurt Me.
 I applied it wrong. - Suggestied